jerry1100/github-markdown-printer/README.md

 <img src="./background-graphics-setting.png" height="350" />

 ### Indentation is weird in code blocks
-Long pieces of code that doesn't fit within the page will be wrapped to the next line.
+Long pieces of code that do not fit within the page will be wrapped to the next line.
 This wrapping may mess up the indentation.